akshay5995/powerbi-report-component/README.md

   }
 ```

-Filters Applied (In documentation, but not yet supported)
+Report Filters Applied (In documentation, but not yet supported)

 ```javascript
   onFiltersApplied={(filters) => {